ABZ-Aaron/CoinCap-API-Pipeline/README.md

 This is a simple data pipeline extracting cryptocurrency data from [CoinCap API](https://docs.coincap.io) utilising tools such as Docker, cron, PostgreSQL, and Metabase.

 It is based on a project by [Joseph Machado](https://www.startdataengineering.com/post/data-engineering-project-to-impress-hiring-managers/).
-I've made some amendments, including a different endpoint and extraction script.
+I've made various amendments, including a different endpoint and extraction script, as well documented some design decisions and why there were made.

 ## Motivation

-I wanted to create a simple ETL which would help develop my skills further.
-I also have a passing interest in crypto, and the API used in [Joseph's](https://www.startdataengineering.com/post/data-engineering-project-to-impress-hiring-managers/) project was a good place to explore this.
+I wanted to create a simple ETL which would help develop my skills and knowledge further.
+I also have a passing interest in crypto, and the CoinCap API was a good place to explore this.

 ## Architecture